Computer Science

 Dynamic Programming

 Table of Contents Rod Cutting Matrix-chain Multiplication Applying Dynamic Programming Longest Common Subsequence Exercises Dynamic programming is a technique for solving problems by breaking them down into simpler subproblems, very much like divide and conquer algorithms.
 One primary difference is that the subproblems are designed in such a way that they do not need to be recomputed.
+Many common problems have efficience dynamic programming solutions, and we will investigate several of them in these notes.
+In general, a dynamic programming solution can be applied if the problem has the following features.

 Medians and Order Statistics